-The tallest brick minaret in the world was built as a victory tower after 1192 and developed during the next centuries until it reached its present height of 72.5 m.
+The tallest brick minaret in the world, the Qutb Minar, was built as a victory tower after 1192.
+It was developed during the next centuries until it reached its present height of 72.5 m.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Full name of site: Qutb Minar and its Monuments, Delhi

 UNESCO’s World Heritage Centre’s short description of site no. 233:

 Built in the early 13th century a few kilometres south of Delhi, the red sandstone tower of Qutb Minar is 72.5 m high, tapering from 2.75 m in diameter at its peak to 14.32 m at its base, and alternating angular and rounded flutings.
 The surrounding archaeological area contains funerary buildings, notably the magnificent Alai-Darwaza Gate, the masterpiece of Indo-Muslim art (built in 1311), and two mosques, including the Quwwatu’l-Islam, the oldest in northern India, built of materials reused from some 20 Brahman temples.